patroni/patroni/docs/rest_api.rst

 - ``GET /replica``: replica health check endpoint.
 It returns HTTP status code **200** only when the Patroni node is in the state ``running``, the role is ``replica`` and ``noloadbalance`` tag is not set.

+- ``GET /replica&lag=<bytes>``: replica check endpoint.
+In addition to checks from ``replica``, it also checks replication latency and returns status code **200** only when it is below specified value.
+The key leader_optime from DCS is used for Leader wal position and compute latency on replica for performance reasons.
+Please note that the value in leader_optime might be couple of seconds old (based on loop_wait).

 - ``GET /read-only``: like the above endpoint, but also includes the primary.

 - ``GET /standby-leader``: returns HTTP status code **200** only when the Patroni node is running as the leader in a :ref:`standby cluster <standby_cluster>`.